Blosc/c-blosc2/README_THREADED.rst

 Pluggable Threading Backend
 ---------------------------

-Instead of having Blosc use its *own* thread pool, you can instead call `blosc_set_threads_callback(threads_callback, callback_data)` to install your own threading backend.
+Instead of having Blosc use its *own* thread pool, you can instead call `blosc2_set_threads_callback(threads_callback, callback_data)` to install your own threading backend.
 This gives Blosc the possibility to use the same threading mechanism as one you are using in the rest of your program (e.g. OpenMP or Intel TBB), sharing the same threads, rather than starting its own threads that compete with yours for the CPU cores.

 Here, `threads_callback` is a function of the form: